PrestaShop/prestashop.github.io/news/_posts/2017-02-07-announcing-our-2017-release-schedule.md

 * PrestaShop 1.6 is in maintenance mode, and 5 patch versions have been released since September -- with 1.6.1.12 coming soon too!

 Hence, we've been roughly having 1 patch release per month for each supported version of PrestaShop.
 Because those releases are light, they make for easy upgrades, and thus safer merchants.
-Regularity is key: we want our community to know that they can expect monthly improvement to their chosen version -- with the exceptional additional patch release in case of a blocking issue or a security fix, of course.
+Regularity is key: we want our community to know that they can expect monthly improvements to their chosen version -- with the exceptional additional patch release in case of a blocking issue or a security fix, of course.

 ## Our plan for 2017